iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 > Excellent<br> :date: __2020-12-10 19:58:09__

 > Seems to work fine on my Samsung 8+ running Pie.
 So far no exposure detected.<br> :date: __2020-12-09 03:33:21__

-> Hopefully I will continue loving it while it doesn't show any alert on my phone...
-Now, the app should have been named either CovidAlertNC, or CovidNCShow, or CovidNCExposure, because it is way easier to find id.
-First time I tried to find in the list, I could not because obviously it has poor choice name,.. so I turned off BT and sure enough the app complained but didnt say its name... grrrrrr.....
-So, usability department, please step in.<br> :date: __2020-12-09 03:29:11__

-> cool<br> :date: __2020-12-08 12:36:56__

-> Clear<br> :date: __2020-12-07 07:30:43__

-> Slow CovidNC Rate this App<br> :date: __2020-12-06 17:41:38__

-> All I can say is, "Thank You."
-Everyone should install this app!<br> :date: __2020-12-06 08:49:10__